cobwebkanamachi/pico680b-monitor-asm-gettingproc/README.md

 ## 9.paste back picobug4t.txt into body of array PICO_BUG on sim680b_rev1.ino.
 ## 9.Build .ino with vscode or your IDE.

+awk script was got https://news.mynavi.jp/article/pebble_in_the_window-133/ , but slightly change from -8-3 to -8 -2 :).
+Thank you.
 Written with [StackEdit](https://stackedit.io/).